stu70048/M55M1BSP/README.md

 - SecureApplication<br>
 	Sample code for secure application.<p>
-	VSCode projects require Python 3.12 at least for post-build.
+	VS Code projects require Python 3.12 at least for post-build.

 - Semihost<br>
 	Show how to print and get character through IDE console window.